Target rating point

-A target rating point (TRP) (or television rating point for televisions) is a metric used in marketing and advertising to compare target audience impressions of a campaign or advertisement through a communication medium relative to the target audience population size.
+A target rating point (abbreviated as TRP; also television rating point for televisions) is a metric used in marketing and advertising to compare target audience impressions of a campaign or advertisement through a communication medium relative to the target audience population size.
 In the particular case of television, a device is attached to the TV set in a few thousand viewers' houses to measure impressions.
 These numbers are treated as a sample from the overall TV owners in different geographical and demographic sectors.
 Using a device, a special code is telecasted during the programme, which records the time and the programme that a viewer watches on a particular day.
 The average is taken for a 30-day period, which gives the viewership status for the particular channel.
 This has an average limit between 0-3.0.

 Target rating points construction

 Target rating points quantify the gross rated points achieved by an advertisement or campaign among targeted individuals within a larger population.